 However you look at it, the reforms don’t appear to have affected the quality of work at all.

 Another argument against liberalization is that Spain’s structural unemployment rate remains high.

 That’s true, but Spain is not alone.
-All Southern European countries have higher structural unemployment than their Northern European peers.
+Structural unemployment is higher across Southern Europe, and has been for decades.
 Even at the peak of the economic boom in 2007, 8 percent of Spaniards were unemployed.

 This is probably due to other factors than labor law:

 - A relatively large informal economy, the size of which — by definition — we don’t know.
 IMF economists estimate that 20 percent of Spain’s economic activity is informal.
 That compares to an estimated 13 percent in the Netherlands, 15 percent in France and 27 percent in Italy.

 - The pre-crisis boom was fueled by a bubble in real estate.
 Hundreds of thousands of jobs lost in construction have never returned — nor should they.
 Spain was building way too many homes.
 Between 2000 and 2009, it built 30 percent of all new homes in Europe while its economy generated only 10 percent of total EU growth.

 - Immigration: Many of the jobs in construction were filled by immigrants.
 In 2007, more than half of Spain’s then-3.3 million non-European immigrants worked in construction.
 Immigrants didn’t stay away when Spain’s economy contracted; many leave countries like Colombia and Venezuela for political and security reasons.
 Their certifications are seldom recognized in Europe and they may have to wait for months or even years to get a work permit.
 In the meantime, they either contribute to the informal economy or to Spain’s high structural unemployment rate.